-- A. A list setting forth the identification of the trustee(s) and all beneficiaries of a trust created by the decedent (See also Rule 4.5.6.). - B. A list of contingent beneficiaries if the interest of the beneficiary is contingent as of the date of the petition, or the happening of an event, such as survivorship for a specified period.
+A. A list setting forth the identification of the trustee(s) and all beneficiaries of a trust created by the decedent (See also Rule 4.5.6.).

+B. If A list of contingent beneficiaries if the interest of the beneficiary is contingent as of the date of the petition, or the happening of an event, such as survivorship for a specified period, then the contingent beneficiary must also be listed.

-- C. A list of each person provided for in the original will whose devise has been revoked in a subsequent codicil. - D. The street address of the proposed personal representative and their relationship to the decedent. - E. The deceased ancestor through which second generation heirs take, along with the ancestor's relationship to decedent, when second generation heirs are listed in the Petition for Probate.
+C. EachA list of each person provided for in the original will whose devise has been revoked in a subsequent codicil-must be listed.

+D. The street address and relationship of the proposed personal representative and their relationship to the decedent.

+E. When second generation heirs are listed, the The deceased ancestor through which they second generation heirs take must be named, along with the ancestor's relationship to decedent, when second generation heirs are listed in the Petition for Probate.